E.T. the Extra-Terrestrial: Themes

 Other critics found religious parallels between E.T. and Jesus.
 Andrew Nigels described E.T.'s story as "crucifixion by military science" and "resurrection by love and faith."
 According to Spielberg biographer Joseph McBride, Universal Pictures appealed directly to the Christian market, with a poster reminiscent of Michelangelo's The Creation of Adam (more specifically the "fingers touching" detail) and a logo reading "Peace".
 Spielberg answered that he did not intend the film to be a religious parable, joking, "If I ever went to my mother and said, 'Mom, I've made this movie that's a Christian parable,' what do you think she'd say?
 She has a Kosher restaurant on Pico and Doheny in Los Angeles."

-As a substantial body of criticism has built up around the film, numerous writers have analyzed it in other ways as well, interpreting it as a modern fairy tale and in psychoanalytic terms.
+Several writers have seen the movie as a modern fairy tale.
+Critic Henry Sheehan described the film as a retelling of Peter Pan from the perspective of a Lost Boy (Elliott): E.T. cannot survive physically on Earth, as Pan could not survive emotionally in Neverland; government scientists take the place of Neverland's pirates.
+Furthering the parallels, there is a scene in the film where Mary reads Peter Pan to Gertie.
+Vincent Canby of The New York Times similarly observed that the film "freely recycles elements from" Peter Pan and The Wizard of Oz.
+Kael writes that "from the opening in the dense, vernal woodland that adjoins Elliot's suburb (it's where we first hear E.T.'s frightened sounds), the film has the soft, mysterious inexorability of the classic tale of enchantment.
+The little shed in the back of the house where Elliott tosses in a ball and E.T. sends it back is part of a dreamscape."

 Producer Kathleen Kennedy noted that an important theme of the film is tolerance, which would be central to future Spielberg films such as Schindler's List.
 Having been a loner as a teenager, Spielberg described it as "a minority story".
 Spielberg's characteristic theme of communication is partnered with the ideal of mutual understanding; he has suggested that the story's central alien-human friendship is an analogy for how real-world adversaries can learn to overcome their differences.